tannerjared/DeepBrainNet/README.md

 `./test.sh -d ../../input_forDeepBrainNet/ -o ../../DeepBrainNet_out/ -m ../Models/DBN_model.h5`

-It takes only a couple minutes to run.
+It takes only a couple minutes to run on 205 brains.